 See what is possible.

 There are the three rivers: big, small and tiny, that flow together through the town.
 There are three bridges.
 One was nearly washed out in the flood of 1976 (we are due for another).
 Three rivers, three bridges, three roads, and the rooftops, the church steeple, the smoke rising from chimneys, the flock of birds circling in the wind, the snow, the clouds over the mountains, the sun on the clouds.

 From a distance, in this case, from Chicago where I have a job, a thousand miles or more away, the village is so little, covered in snow, surrounded by mountains under a gray sky; it is like a picture.

-Now look at this picture: it is a book with a photo on the cover.
+Now look at this other picture: it is a book with a photo on the cover.
 The photo shows an old woman who stands in front of her house.
-Like my house, there is a mountain in the background but it is a different mountain, a different country, yet there in the foreground you see the snow, the slush, the gray weeds and brown brambles, just like here.
+Like my house, there is a mountain in the background but it is a different mountain, a different country, yet there in the foreground you see the same snow, the slush, the gray weeds and brown brambles, just like here.